Qasr al Yahud Baptismal Site of Jesus

 3. For those desiring to get baptized here in the Jordan River, the Yardenit gift shop provides white robes and towels for a small fee.

-4. Yardenit has a large gift shop for purchase of souvenirs and other miscellaneous items as well.
+4. Yardenit has a large gift shop for the purchase of souvenirs and other miscellaneous items as well.

 5. For more, please see the Yardenit Baptismal Site.